 - Asia-Pacific Economic Cooperation

-Energy balances tell us the amount that each commodity is used by a country or region in a given year.
+Energy balances tell us the amount that each commodity is used in a country or region in a given year.
 This is usually broken down by sector.
-Several organisations produce energy balance data that is publicly available, such as the International Energy Agency.

 ## Summary

 In this mini-lecture we introduced service demands, and the way we can input these into MUSE.
 The two ways we can input service demands are: